-One of life’s Golden Rule’s I like to adhere to is: Don’t interfere with nature.
+One of life’s Golden Rule’s I appreciate is: Don’t interfere with nature.
 It’s always served me and is completely common sense.
 Well, I found myself violating this rule when I came face to face with a fledgling, one I’d been watching for days, trying to hide under a small fern.

 Baby Blue Tits were nesting in a bird box in my yard and I had been watching their heads poking out of the nest for a couple of days – knowing they were growing and getting ready to fledge.
 Below was the first one to leave the nest!